twobulls/github_actions/README.md

 }
 ```

-Secrets are added
+Secrets are added through the repository settings panel.
+[image:6343CB13-A1C3-41AE-A2F7-ADB66B28C4B4-310-0000EEF1932D76E0/Screen Shot 2019-01-30 at 1.49.24 PM.png]

+Note: GitHub Actions recommends that during the Public Beta you do not store any high-value workflow secrets at this time.
+For more information read the [official documentation.](https://developer.github.com/actions/creating-workflows/storing-secrets/)

 ## Deploy a Serverless API Using GitHub Actions
-Next, we’ll build a serverless API that is built, linted, and released on each `push` to the master branch in our repository.
-There are a few prerequisites that you’ll need to complete this tutorial:
+Next, we’ll build a serverless API.
+The Workflow will build, lint, and deploy on each `push` to the master branch in our repository.
+There are a few prerequisites that you’ll need to complete this tutorial.

 ### Prerequisites
 - An AWS Account (set up Free Tier Access Here) [AWS Free Tier](https://aws.amazon.com/free/)
 - An AWS IAM User with Programmatic Access (see [here](https://github.com/serverless/serverless/issues/1439) for a good starter IAM Policy and note that you should always follow the Principle of Least Privilege when setting up an IAM User)
+- The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` of the user above.
 - GitHub Account enrolled in the [GitHub Actions Beta](https://github.com/features/actions)
 - Clone or fork of the repo https://github.com/alexbielen/go_github_actions/actions

+### Secrets
+Grab the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from the IAM user you created.
+In the “Settings” page in your repository click on “Secrets” and add the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Note: during the public beta do not store any production or high-value workflow secrets in the repository.

 ### Serverless API Code
-We’ll look at the `serverless.yml` file first.
+Serverless Framework handles infrastructure and provisioning of Serverless Applications.
+The infrastructure is defined in the `serverless.yml` file, so that’s where we’ll look first.
 Serverless uses a minimal configuration language to link events with the desired computation.
 Here we are creating an http api `GET /hello` and handling the API event with the Go binary in  `bin/hello` .

 ```yaml
 # serverless.yml